AdSinghh/blogApp/README.md

-2.Install dependencies:
+2. Install dependencies:
 npm install

-3.Set up the MongoDB connection:
+3. Set up the MongoDB connection:

-Create a .env file in the root directory.
+4. Create a .env file in the root directory.

-Add the following line to the .env file, replacing <your-mongodb-url> with your MongoDB connection string:
+- Add the following line to the .env file, replacing <your-mongodb-url> with your MongoDB connection string:

 DATABASE_URL = mongodb://127.0.0.1:27017/blogDatabas

-Usage
+# Usage

 To run the application, use the following command: npm start

         Visit http://localhost:3000 in your browser to access the application.

-          API Endpoints
+ # API Endpoints

          The following API endpoints are available:

-          POST /api/create/comment: Create a comment.
+         - POST /api/create/comment: Create a comment.

-          POST /api/create/post: Create a blog post.
+         - POST /api/create/post: Create a blog post.

-         GET /api/posts: Fetch all posts with populated comments and likes.
+         - GET /api/posts: Fetch all posts with populated comments and likes.

-          POST /api/likes/like: Like a post.
+         - POST /api/likes/like: Like a post.

-          POST /api/likes/unlike: Unlike a post.
+         - POST /api/likes/unlike: Unlike a post.

          Make requests to these endpoints using tools like Postman or any API testing tool.